haskell/hackage-security/README.md

 This file itself is signed by the target keys (kept offline by the Hackage admins).

-Note that this file uses various extension to TUF spec:
+Note that this file uses various extensions to TUF spec:

 * We can use wildcards in names as well as in paths.
 This means that we list a
   <b>single</b> path with a <b>single</b> replacement name.
 (Alternatively, we